 Create a substring from a given String

-Slicing helps you to create a substring from a given string.
+With the help of Slicing you will create a substring from the given String.

 my string is : james is so kind my substring is : james